If You Connect It, Protect It

 Protect your personal information, connected devices, and university data.
 Cornell VPN provides secure remote access to campus IT resources from anywhere when needed.
 Certified Desktop is available to protect computers with anti-malware, encryption, and backups.

 Make your passwords long and strong.
 This part is easier when you use passphrases.
-A strong passphrase is a sentence that's at least 12 characters long.
-Use a password manager like LastPass to simplify your online life and remember all your passwords on any device.
+A strong passphrase is a sentence that's 16 characters long.
 Set a unique password or passphrase for each account.
-Sign up for LastPass, including LastPass Families, available for all current Cornell students, faculty, and staff.

 Keep your devices and apps up to date.
 Manufacturers and software developers often patch security holes in their products, but they only work if you apply them.
 Stay current with notifications on your computer and mobile devices informing you of updates waiting to install, and act as soon as they're available.
 Take time to configure the privacy and security settings of your apps and devices.
 Most devices default to the least secure settings.